undefinedlabs/scope-docs/docs/go-installation.md

 instrumentation to extend the traces created by `scopeagent.StartTest`.

 In order to capture your custom instrumentation, Scope's agent has to be registered as OpenTracing's global tracer.
-There are two options to do this: set the environment variable `SCOPE_SET_GLOBAL_TRACER=true`, or in code, like in the following example:
+There are two options to do this: set the environment variable `SCOPE_SET_GLOBAL_TRACER=true`, or in code passing the option `WithSetGlobalTracer()`, like in the following example:

 ```go
 import (